Coricancha Temple of the Sun in Cusco

 Qoricancha, All the Chroniclers Coincide, Stating that the Quality of the Building

-It was extraordinary, made of gray basaltic andesite stone from Waqoto and Rumiqolqa quarries.
-The walls are made of medium to large pieces of stone whose outer surface is rectangular.
+It was extraordinary, made of gray basaltic andesite stone from the Waqoto and Rumiqolqa quarries.
+The walls are made of medium- to large-sized stone blocks with rectangular outer surfaces.
 The structure is straight, horizontal, and convex-shaped, like one of the most important temples.

-The joints and the assembly between pieces of stone are so tight and perfectly made that they do not allow the insertion of even a “razor blade.”
-The cross-section structure is “tied up” with “H” shaped bronze clamps or clips in the inner joints, which are fastened together with the lithic pieces to avoid harmful horizontal displacements in case of earthquakes.
+The joints and assembly between pieces of stone are so tight and perfectly made that they do not allow the insertion of even a “razor blade.”
+The cross-section structure is “tied up” with “H”-shaped bronze clamps or clips at the inner joints, which are fastened to the lithic pieces to prevent harmful horizontal displacements during earthquakes.

-The walls also have a decreasing vertical structure, having the more significant pieces of stone in the lower part and decreasing in size so that the smaller ones are on the top.
-Therefore, the walls are thicker at the base than on the top, with the classical inclination inward balanced with the doorway’s trapezoidal shape, niches, and windows.
+The walls also have a decreasing vertical structure, with the more significant pieces of stone in the lower part and decreasing in size so that the smaller ones are on the top.
+Therefore, the walls are thicker at the base than at the top, with the classical inward inclination balanced by the doorway’s trapezoidal shape, niches, and windows.

 coricancha temple inca